What You Should Know About This Degree

 Here are a couple of questions that will help you evaluate master’s in math education options:

 - Am I eligible for this program?
 Master’s degree programs generally require a bachelor’s degree, and some master’s in math education programs might want you to have a bachelor’s in education or similar degree.
 Programs intended for people who are already teaching may also have licensure or experience requirements.
 Be sure you meet all of a program’s requirements before applying.

 - Are courses offered synchronously or asynchronously?
 Most master’s in math education degrees have a combination of synchronous and asynchronous coursework.
 Synchronous classes are attended by all students at a specific time, while asynchronous ones may be completed as your schedule allows.

-When you know which programs look promising, find out the application deadlines and required application materials are for each.
+When you know which programs look promising, find out the application deadlines and required application materials for each.
 You can usually get this information from a program’s webpage or by contacting a program directly.

 Also consider how you’ll pay for your master’s degree.
 Talk with programs about scholarships and financial aid, and ask your employer if it provides tuition reimbursement or remission.